-Option (Short and Long Forms) Description -c <congfile></congfile> Instructs the driver shim to read options from the specified configuration file. -config <configfile></configfile> specified corniguration file.
-Options are read from $\verb /etc/nxdrv.conf $ by default. ?
+Option (Short and Long Forms) Description -c <congfile></congfile> Instructs the driver shim to read options from the -config < configFile > specified configuration file.
+Options are read from /etc/nxdrv.conf by default. -?
 Displays the command line options, then exits. -help -v Displays the driver shim version and build date, -version then exits.